Below you will find general advice that we provide for all interviews as well as specific tips for different types of interviews you may encounter.

 Case Method Interviews

 Case Method Interviews are most common with consulting interviews.
 A candidate is given a problem to solve and the object is not to come to a specific solution, but to allow the interviewer to observe your analytical and problem-solving skills through the process you take to reach a conclusion.
-For more information on preparing for this particular type of interview, download the Vault Guide to the Case Interview (Vault Guides are free for Vassar students.)
+For more information on preparing for this particular type of interview, download the Vault Guide to the Case Interview.
+Vault Guides are available on the Firsthand website and are free for Vassar students.

 Review the tips from these top Consulting Firms when preparing for your case interview.

-The Career Development Office has a copy of Case in Point by Mark Cosentino that you are welcome to check out at any time.
+The Center for Career Education has a copy of Case in Point by Mark Cosentino that you are welcome to check out at any time.
 We highly recommend reviewing this book in your Case Interview research.